demirantay/notebook/SYLLABUS.md

  - [ ] ETC : There are lots of things to learn go figure such as, Canvas, HTML5 APIs, SVG, Functional Programming .. etc.

  ### Back End
+ It may seem daunting compared to front-end however and yes it is true that there is a learning curve.
+However it is a lot more fun to be able to understand what the fuck is going under all of this complexity.

  - [ ] Learn : Pick a language for backend you may chose Scripting languages: Python, Ruby, PHP, Node or Functional languages: Haskell, Scala .. etc. or Multiparadigm langauges: Go, Rust or Enterprisey languages: Java, C#
  - [ ] Practice: Exercise and make some command line application.
 Sample ideas, you can make a web scraper or get a API in JSON format and create someting, think of a daily task and automate it.